gravitational/teleport/rfd/xxxx-config-resource-docs.md

 in a new `Resource`.

 Each `StructType` has a [`*FieldList`](https://pkg.go.dev/go/ast#FieldList) that we can use to obtain field data, including comments and tags.
+The generator ignores fields that are not exported.

 |`Resource` Field|How to generate|
 |---|---|